Boletas de los Servicios

-In general, most utilities’ tariffs indicate that the person responsible for paying the bills is the person named on the account, regardless of who occupies the location and/or is using the service.
+In general, most utilities’ tariffs indicate that the person responsible for paying the bill is the person who receives or applies to receive service from the company.
 Utilities may refer to this person as the applicant for service, or the customer.

-For questions about the effect of lease provisions or community property law, for example, consumers should seek legal counsel.
+For questions about the effect of lease provisions or community property law, consumers should seek legal counsel.

 Mobile home park customers are not responsible for the costs of utility service provided to common areas of mobile home parks such as laundry rooms, lighting for common areas, and sprinkler systems.

 13. What should I do if I think there is something wrong with my gas, water or electric utility meter?